Uniforms and Equipment

 Probably the most important part of the living historian's "kit" is his uniforms and gear.
 Though plenty of original equipment still exists, the historical value has increased over the last 10 years.
 We encourage personnel to purchase quality reproduction uniforms and equipment through a number of recommended vendors (see list below).

-For those who are looking to get into World War II living history as an Airborne Paratrooper, we have compiled a list of uniforms and equipment that will help you get started.
-Not all of these items are required and you should get in touch with us before you make any purchases.
+For those who are looking to get into World War II living history as an Airborne Paratrooper, members of our organization have worked with key 101st Airborne historians to develop comprehensively accurate uniform and equipment check lists specific to the 502nd Parachute Infantry Regiment.
+This will help get you started but keep in mind, not all of these items are required to begin your participation and you should get in touch with us before you make any purchases.
+Building on your impression over time is part of the enjoyment of living history.

 What's for Chow ?